christheshorty/test-1/README.md

-test-1
+HELLO EVERYONE !
 ======

-My first repository on GitHub.
+This is my first attempt on using GitHub and learn how to code things.